logs to file

 Is it possible to get all logs in a file like "/var/log/tvheadened.log"?

-RE: logs to file - Added by C K about 4 years ago
+RE: logs to file - Added by C K over 4 years ago

 Run tvheadend with